uufuuu/Recipes-and-Ratings-Analysis/README.md

      - `minutes`
      - `n_steps`

-4. Among all columns relevant to our anlysis, only `rating` contains missing value.
+4. Among all columns relevant to our analysis, only `rating` contains missing value.
 - We decided to use listwise imputation and probablistic imputation, `Imputation` section for justification.
   - listwise imputation: we drop all recipe that does not receive any rating.
   - probabilistic imputation, we fill missing value in `rating` by drawing random sample from all ratings received by that recipe.